 2. High Voltage

-While High Voltage’s price tag is only $1 higher, it feels like a far more substantial expansion of the game than Journey to the East.
+High Voltage feels like a far more substantial expansion of the game than Journey to the East and Bella Italia.
 It’s a DLC that takes players into the “age of railway electrification.”
 More importantly, two new scenarios were added to the game with a new regional map (Switzerland) that’s far better planned out than the first paid post-launch one.

 The early 20th century setting (from 1914 to 1920) paints a very different picture too, as there’s a stronger overarching narrative to the progress that must be made: Selling folks on the benefits of electrical locomotives and modern railways.
 The package comes with 10 new locomotives, 10 new regional products, and 20 new music tracks that complete the vision for the DLC.
 All in all, the production values simply feel higher in this one.